 - Duration of the ride.
 Make sure you are well informed about the duration of the ride.
 Some will only last an hour or two, while some others can take the whole day.

 - Time of the day.
 The very best time to watch animals is usually early in the morning or in the evening around sunset.
 This doesn’t mean you won’t see animals during the day.
 We saw lions with cubs, rhino’s, elephants, leopards, cheetahs and many other animals in the heat of the day.
 So my advice would be to go looking for the animals whenever you have a chance.
 After all, that’s the reason you go to Africa, isn’t it?
 You may even want to consider a night drive, but don’t expect too much from it.

 - Size of the group.
 If you have a choice, always go for a smaller the vehicle and a smaller group.

 What to pack for an African safari

 - Soft-sided travel bags.
 Whether you are planning on taking a small plane in Africa or joining an organised tour, you better pack light and take a soft-sided duffel bag.
-Don’t take hard-shell suitcases to Africa.
-Your bags WILL get dirty, so don’t feel embarrassed to take old luggage on a trip to Africa.
+Don’t take hard-shell suitcases to Africa, they are not allowed if you need to take a small plane or a group tour.
+Here you can read about the type of travel bags that we use for our trips.
+Also, your bags WILL get dirty, so don’t feel embarrassed to take old luggage on a trip to Africa.
 Nobody cares.